Kelsey Grammer: 2005–present: Continued acclaim

 In 2014, Grammer came back to sitcom television when he appeared in Partners with comedian Martin Lawrence.
 The Lionsgate-produced show was written and executive produced by Robert L. Boyett and Robert Horn, known for writing hit shows like Family Matters, Living Single, Full House, Designing Women, and Perfect Strangers.
 Despite this, the show was cancelled after its first season.
 Later that same year, Grammer starred in several films such as Bonaparte in The Expendables 3 (2014) and as Harold Attinger in Transformers: Age of Extinction (2014).
 He appeared as both the narrator and Herod the Great, in the National Geographic TV film Killing Jesus.
 In 2015, Grammer and John Lithgow lent their voices to the critically acclaimed documentary Best of Enemies as William F. Buckley Jr. and Gore Vidal, respectively.
 The documentary surrounds the events around the televised debates between intellectuals Vidal and Buckley during the 1968 United States presidential election.
 The film premiered at the 2015 Sundance Film Festival and was shortlisted for the Academy Award for Best Documentary but did not make the final cut.

 In March 2015, Grammer originated the roles of Charles Frohman and Captain Hook in the Broadway premiere of the musical Finding Neverland, continuing with the roles through June.
 In February 2016 he made an appearance in the West End production of Big Fish.
 In 2016, Grammer won a Tony Award as a producer of The Color Purple.
 In 2019, Grammer starred as Don Quixote in a production of Man of La Mancha at the London Coliseum.
 That same year he starred as Harry Hamilton in the Netflix film Like Father (2018), alongside Kristen Bell, and as a detective opposite Nicolas Cage in Grand Isle (2019).

 Grammer reprised his role as Frasier Crane in the 2023 revival of Frasier on Paramount+.
 The show was renewed for a second season with Peri Gilpin from the original series returning for a recurring role.
-Grammer reprised his role as Dr. Hank McCoy / Beast in the Marvel Cinematic Universe (MCU) film The Marvels (2023) during an post-credits scene.
+Grammer reprised his role as Dr. Hank McCoy / Beast in the Marvel Cinematic Universe (MCU) film The Marvels (2023) during a post-credits scene.
 It was announced in 2025 that Grammer would also reprise the role in the upcoming MCU film Avengers: Doomsday (2026).
+In 2025, Grammer hosted the "Smiles Under the Stars" charity gala for the Giving A Smile Foundation.